KalevRK/finda/README.md

-#Kalev Roomann-Kurrik's App for Finding Places That Are Really Cool
+#Kalev Roomann-Kurrik's App for Finding Really Cool Places

 #Critical Path
 - COMPLETE - Determine what data is provided by the Google Places API and how to request it